jeffreykegler/hoonlint/misc/jogging.md

 This column is called the **jog body column** of the jogging.

-The indentation of the body of a split kingside jog should be 1 stop greater than the indentation of the jog's head.
+The indentation of the body of a split kingside jog should be 1 stop *greater* than the indentation of the jog's head.
-A split kingside is sometimes called "seaside", because of the resemblance of its indentation to the indentation common in C language code.

-The indentation of the body of a split queenside jog should be 1 stop less than the indentation of the jog's head.
+The indentation of the body of a split queenside jog should be 1 stop *less* than the indentation of the jog's head.

 ## Non-standard code